Overview

 Somerville Community Path, Alewife Linear Park, and Fitchburg Cutoff Path

 The easternmost section of the Mass Central Rail Trail offers a seamless paved route utilizing the Somerville Community Path, the Alewife Linear Park, and the Fitchburg Cutoff Path to link between the cities of Boston, Somerville, and Cambridge.
-This unique rail-trail follows an old railway corridor above ground while trains run in the subway tunnels below.
+This unique rail trail follows an old railway corridor above ground while trains run in the subway tunnels below.
 The Boston & Lowell Railroad built this spur in the 1870s, and it was later acquired by the Boston and Maine Railroad.
 The Massachusetts Bay Transportation Authority (MBTA) purchased the line in 1973 and began using it for commuter trains in the 1980s.

 The 3.2-mile Somerville Community Path meets the Alewife Linear Park at the intersection of Cedar Street and Massachusetts Avenue in Cambridge.
 This section gets a lot of use as it connects with the popular Minuteman Bikeway near the station.
-The trail continues as a tree-lined pathway to its end at Brighton Street on the eastern border of Belmont.
+The trail continues as a tree-lined pathway to its western end at Brighton Street on the eastern border of Belmont.

 Weston Branch

 This 4.9-mile section of trail runs between the towns of Weston and Wayland.
 Heading west from Stony Brook at the border between Weston and the City of Waltham, the 10-foot-wide paved path travels through forests, fields, and wetlands.
 Parts of the route are bordered by vernal pools, ponds, and streams.
 A number of other trails are accessible from the Weston Branch, including the Charles River Bike Path (also known as the Charles River Greenway), the Western Greenways Trails, the Bay Circuit Trail, and the Southborough Aqueduct Trail.
-In downtown Wayland, the trail comes to an end on Boston Post Rd and near the Sudbury River.
+In downtown Wayland, the trail comes to the section's western end on Boston Post Rd and near the Sudbury River.
 Dogs are welcome, as long as they are on a leash.

 Wachusett Greenways Section (Sterling to Barre)